What Are Exosomes and Are They Better Than Stem Cells?

 As we get older, it is only natural for our body to begin to weather.
 Many people experience degeneration, resulting in chronic pain, in the back, neck, and other parts of the body.
 Thanks to exosomes therapy and stem cell therapy, we are able to regenerate the parts of the body that have been affected by age, chronic disease, environmental factors, and genetic disorders.

 Are exosomes safe?

 Yes!
 They do not proliferate (multiply rapidly) like stem cells do.
 Instead, they act as a vessel for important information and biological signals within the tissues.
 They are naturally-occurring in the body and very safe.

 Are exosomes better than stem cells?

 Not necessarily.
 Both stem cells and exosomes are important when it comes to the body’s ability to heal itself and address chronic conditions.
 At this point, we know a little bit more about how stem cells work and the benefits of stem cell therapy, while exosomes therapy is relatively new.
 When used in conjunction with one another, they can be extremely beneficial.

-To learn more about the benefits of exosomes therapy or if you would like to see if this may be a good treatment option for you, please do not hesitate to contact Texas Partners Healthcare Group today.
+To learn more about the benefits of exosomes therapy or if you would like to see if this may be a good treatment option for you, please do not hesitate to contact our expert pain management clinic in Frisco today.